pdat24/Shopee/README.md

 # Shopee

+# To start project:
--   "npm i" to install json-server (make sure you installed nodejs)
+1.   "npm i" to install json-server (make sure you installed nodejs).
--   "npm start" to fake API (make sure port 3000 is not using)
+2.   "npm start" to fake API (make sure port 3000 is not using).
--   open file index.html and live project.
+3.   open file index.html on vscode or any code editor that support liveserver to run project.